edwardheww/BrewStack/README.md

 #### Current behaviour

+Login (`/login`) and signup (`/signup`) are separate pages.
 Users enter email and password.
 Supabase handles account creation and authentication.

 #### Output

-After login, the user is redirected to the catalogue.
+After login or signup, the user is redirected to the catalogue.

 #### Navbar integration